rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 Run this code with `cargo run`, load up `127.0.0.1:8080` in your browser, and you should see your HTML rendered!

-Currently we're ignoring the request data in `buffer` and just sending back the contents of the HTML file unconditionally.
+Currently we’re ignoring the request data in `buffer` and just sending back the contents of the HTML file unconditionally.
 That means if you try requesting `127.0.0.1:8080/something-else` in your browser you’ll still get back this same HTML response.
 This makes for a pretty limited server and is not what most web servers do.
-We'd like to customize our responses depending on the request, and only send back the HTML file for a well-formed request to `/`.
+We’d like to customize our responses depending on the request, and only send back the HTML file for a well-formed request to `/`.

 ### Validating the Request and Selectively Responding